Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 If the next reference is part of the first response payload, you must use `body` as next location.
 While setting `body`, you must define the type of the reference and a JSON pointer to retrieve this reference.

-The type defines whether the reference is a full URI or only an index to the next reference.
+The type defines whether the reference is an `uri` or only a `value` to the next reference.

 The JSON pointer must point to the attribute in the body containing the next reference.